splynx/docs/files/en/configuration/main_configuration/sms_config/sms_config.md

 3. To **request sender id** which will be shown in SMS for your customers, navigate to `Settings → Message` and click on *Sender IDs* tab.

-**NOTE:** You must have purchased credits at least once before you can use this facility.
+**NOTE:** You need to purchase credits at least once before you can use this facility.

 ![image](bulk_sms_4.png)